FAQs

 • Pigment Load …. higher pigment ratio to binder meaning stronger colour & better coverage.

-• Milling Technique .... more finely ground particles of pigment delivers stronger colour that also mixes quickly & evenly.
+• Milling Technique .... more finely ground particles of pigment deliver stronger colour that also mixes quickly & evenly.

 • Cadmium Pigment …. the main cadmium pigments are the family of yellow orange & red, they have a resistance to fading and are generally more expensive pigments.